 - Cellular 3G and 4G networks

-Use our chart below to compare cable, satellite, and DSL high speed Internet providers and find out which company can get you the best deal on cheap high speed Internet.
-You may even be able to find a cheap high speed Internet option that you can integrate easily with your current telephone service.
+What do I need to compare internet and WiFi plans?
+To compare internet plans, users should look at service availability, speed, data caps, and customer reviews for insight into internet service plans and providers they are considering.
+Use our chart below to compare cable, satellite, and DSL high-speed Internet providers and find out which company can get you the best deal on cheap high-speed Internet.
+You may even be able to find a cheap high-speed Internet option that you can integrate easily with your current telephone service.

 High Speed Internet Options

 DSL provides you with high speed Internet through any existing analog telephone line.
 As a result, lots of traditional telephone companies provide DSL high speed Internet service.
 Analog telephone lines are made up of copper wires.
 A DSL modem makes use of the extra bandwidth on your telephone line to connect you to the Internet.
 Bandwidth is the frequency range that enables you to transmit signals to make telephone calls.

 It doesn’t take very much bandwidth to transmit a phone call, so there is a lot of extra space on a telephone wire for a DSL modem to use and access the Internet.
 This means that you can use the Internet through a DSL connection and make a phone call at the same time because there is plenty of bandwidth on the wire for both.

 Your computer connects to the DSL modem, which in turn is connected to your service provider through an analog telephone line.
 Your service provider then connects you to the Internet through their DSLAM (digital subscriber line access multiplexer).

 This means that if you don’t already have an analog phone line in place in your home, you would have to have one installed in order to use DSL service.
 It can cost upwards of $100 to get a new phone line installed for DSL in the event that your house doesn’t already have a phone line.